gdotgordon/tageval/README.md

 Please see the unit tests for some more advanced examples and ideas.
 One interesting case is how a struct member that is an `interface` is handled with regard to its concrete value.

 ## Concurrency
 As the _otto_ JavaScript engine does not support concurrent access (as per the documentation), you should create a `Validator` for each concurrently running goroutine.
 These items are low overhead.
+In fact there is a `Copy()` method defined on the Validator that will preserve custom mappings.
 The other design alternative is for _tageval_ to add mutexes around each JavaScript evaluation, and this, along with other alternatives, are currently being explored.